fawda123/SWMPr/README.md

 Actual 'package' repository after all functions are complete.

+Analysis functions... aggregate - test, how to deal with output datetimestamp

-Analysis functions...
-EDA, metab, aggregate, trend analysis, tidal decomp, etc.
+Other analysis funcitons...
+EDA, metab, approx, trend analysis, tidal decomp, etc.

+Should analysis functions return swmpr object?

 DOI/release info when done (see <a href="http://computationalproteomic.blogspot.com/2014/08/making-your-code-citable.html">here</a>)